 What is the significance of the ceremonial elements?

 Christian symbolism in the Passover occurs early in the Seder.
-Three matzah are put together (representing the Father, Son, and Holy Spirit).
+Three matzahs are put together (representing the Father, Son, and Holy Spirit).
 The middle matzah is broken, wrapped in a white cloth, and hidden, representing the death and burial of Jesus.
 The matzah itself is designed to represent Jesus, since it is striped and pierced, which was prophesied in the Old Testament.
-Following the Seder meal, the “buried” matzah is “resurrected”, which was foretold in the prophesies of David.
+Following the Seder meal, the “buried” matzah is “resurrected”, which was foretold in the prophecies of David.

 Why are we celebrating Passover?